akhoury/nodebb-plugin-import/README.md

 ### Some common issues</h4>

+* After converting your content, you should restart the server, NodeBB caches the content recently read in memory.
 * `EMFILE too many open files` error, try disabling the server logs, there is an option for that
 * `Segmentation fault` error, along with disabling server logs, try the Redis note, then file an issue, I'll help you through it.
 * `Error: MISCONF Redis is configured to save RDB snapshots, but is currently not able to persist on disk.` see [the redis note](https://github.com/akhoury/nodebb-plugin-import#redis-note), it might help